-BMW 535 owners have reported 12 problems related to car stall (under the engine and engine cooling category).
+BMW 535 owners have reported 13 problems related to car stall (under the engine and engine cooling category).
 The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of BMW 535 based on all problems reported for the 535.

 Driving if freeway 65 mph, all the sudden car stalled lost power I drove it off the freeway the steering wheel was very hard to turn, try to startup the car did not start called aaa for tow truck after 15 min I start the car, start fined and no problem, to BMW USA made appointment with BMW dealer 4 days later was available for service, the day before my appointment, after dropped my daughter the car stalled in middle of the street cause bad traffic called tow truck again waited after 15 min started everything was fined but I tow it to BMW dealer to check it.
 Idrive should fuel pump once flashed.
 This is very dangerous .